 Chief Instructor Raso Hultgren Sensei

 Raso Hultgren Sensei has been chief instructor of Aikido of Missoula since 1990.
 As a senior instructor for Aikido Schools of Ueshiba, she also teaches seminars in the United States and abroad.
-Raso Sensei has received the rank of sixth dan from Mitsugi Saotome Shihan, master instructor of Aikido, direct student of Morihei Ueshiba O Sensei and founder of Aikido Schools of Ueshiba.
+Raso Sensei is a long time student of Mitsugi Saotome Shihan, master instructor of Aikido, direct student of Morihei Ueshiba O Sensei and founder of Aikido Schools of Ueshiba.
 She is an original member of the Ueshiba Juku, a designation given by Saotome Shihan to his most senior students as a sign of direct lineage from O Sensei through Saotome Sensei, with its responsibility to transmit the Founder's Aikido principles.
 Raso Sensei teaches regularly at Aikido of Missoula and actively continues her own study.